 Consider the circumstances that exist at this time.
 A fourteen year old has just learned that his mum is in hospital in crisis, whatever that means.
 His dad was recently in hospital for an undisclosed illness.
 He is ill himself.
-There is no-one home to comfort him or explain to him what is going on.
+There’s no-one home to comfort him or explain to him what’s going on.
 He was confused and so alone.

 So I brought him back to my parents.
-And then I had a conversation I wasn’t ready for, the most difficult conversation I have ever had with G.
+And then I had the conversation I wasn’t ready for, the most difficult conversation I’ve ever had with G.

 I began by explaining that his mum was in the best place she could be.
 She realized she was in danger, for whatever reason, and placed herself into safety.
 I explained that her action took a great deal of courage and that he should be glad she had that courage within her.
 I reiterated that she was safe.